OBDS-Training/pipeline_rnaseq_hisat2/README.md

 mkdir data/hisat2_index
 ```

-Download an example set of compressed FASTQ files.
+Download an example set of compressed FASTQ files into the `data/fastq/` directory.

 ```
 wget \